couchbase/cbgt/IDEAS.md

 A Manager has a collection of PIndexes and Feeds and manages the hook-ups between them.
-A Manager singleton will be that single "global" object in a cbft process rather than having many global variables (although for testing, there might be many Manager instances in a test process to validate difficult cluster scenarios, etc).
-A Manager has API to list, create and delete logical indexes for use by higher levels of cbft (like admin REST endpoints).
+A Manager singleton will be that single "global" object in a cbgt process rather than having many global variables (although for testing, there might be many Manager instances in a test process to validate difficult cluster scenarios, etc).
+A Manager has API to list, create and delete logical indexes for use by higher levels of cbgt (like admin REST endpoints).

 The Manager has helpers: Planner & Janitor.
-When a new logical index is created, for example, the Manager engages its Planner to assign data source partitions to PIndexes and also to assign those PIndexes across cbft nodes.
+When a new logical index is created, for example, the Manager engages its Planner to assign data source partitions to PIndexes and also to assign those PIndexes across cbgt nodes.
 A Planner, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-or-out assignment of partitions to PIndexes.

 Once the Planner has updated the plans, the Janitor then will detect